kostasrockets/shadowonthesun/README.md

 <img width="3296" height="2547" alt="00 - Shadow on the Sun - Main(2)" src="https://github.com/user-attachments/assets/c34b5564-d0d3-46f3-9347-4a64dce577e8" />

 After a succesful static fire of an experimental K motor, I'm planning to build a flight vehicle using the same motor architecture.
 This vehicle is based off my previous rockets, with various optimizations and features to survive the flight profile.
+My goal is to fly past Mach 4 and fulfill my new years resolution of doing Mach 2, 3 and 4 in a year.

 ### Aerostructures: